samhohcm/RobotArm-Motors-Worksheet/index.md

         <li>Can you change the image to another type?
 (Tip: look at this and see what <b>Images</b> there are! <a href="https://microbit-micropython.readthedocs.io/en/v1.0.1/tutorials/images.html" target="_blank">link</a>) </li>
         </ul>
         <br><br>

+        <p>If you can't figure it out, don't worry, we talk about it more later!</p>

-        If it doesn't work check your code and connections, something is wrong there.
-And please remember you can always ask for help!
+        <p>If it doesn't work check your code and connections, something is wrong there.
+And please remember you can always ask for help!</p>

         <br> <br>